-Grammy Awards 2023: The main nominees
+Grammy Awards 2023: See the full list of winners and nominees

 Producer of the year, non-classical

-- Jack Antonoff (Taylor Swift, Florence + The Machine, The 1975, Diana Ross)
+- Winner: Jack Antonoff (for work with Taylor Swift, Florence + The Machine, The 1975, Diana Ross)

 - Dan Auerbach (The Black Keys, Hermanos Gutiérrez ,Hank Williams Jr.)